GustavoCaso/GustavoCaso.github.io/source/_posts/2018-03-06-grpc-tutorial-with-ruby.markdown

 - So our server can receive a Coordinate (latitude and longitude) and get a Location back with the information.

-- It can receive a Area that is the area define between two coordinates and return a list of location within that region.
+- It can receive an Area that is defined between two coordinates and return a list of location within that region.

 - It can receive a stream of coordinates an calculate the route summary between this coordinates.

-To create the server we need first to create a `Handler` it has the same contract as we previously defined in our proto file, and we described above, so it will corresponding methods for all the `rpc` calls we have prevously defined
+To create the server we need first to create a `Handler` it has the same contract as we previously defined in our proto file, and we described above, so it has corresponding methods for all the `rpc` calls we have previously defined

 Thanks to the generated files we have access to some classes that help to define our `Handler`.
 So we are going to start by creating a class that extends from `RouteGuide::Service` class generated from the [proto](https://github.com/GustavoCaso/grpc_ruby_demo/tree/master/lib/grpc_demo/rpc) file.